syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ## Code39

 `Code 39` is a discrete, variable-length symbology that encodes alphanumeric characters into a series of bars.
-A special start / stop character is placed at the beginning and ending of each barcode.
+Each barcode begins and ends with a special start and stop characters.
 Code 39 is self-checking, a check digit is not usually required for common use.
 For certain cases, applications requiring an extremely high level of accuracy of the checksum digit might be added.

 * Allows character set of digits (0-9), upper case alphabets (A-Z), and symbols like space, minus (-), plus (+), period (.), dollar sign ($), slash (/), and percent (%).
-* Each character is encoded with 5 bars and 4 spaces where 3 are wide and 6 are narrow.
+* Each character is encoded with five bars and four spaces where three are wide and six are narrow.

 {% tabs %}